flaneurtv/microservice-adapter-mqtt/README.md

 The service adapter is parametrized at start-up with a list of topics, it should subscribe to.
 It also implements message verification and error handling (and jwt securtiy features in the future).

 #### To sum that up, here is what the service adapter does: ####
 * starts up the service-processor as a long-running subprocess
+* establishes pipes to the subprocesses stdin, stdout, stderr
 * subscribes to MQTT topics
 * receives MQTT messages
 * forwards these messages to service-processors stdin